-In this paper, we have presented GrAMeFFSI, a novel method to infer message types and field semantics for binary protocols.
-Our method relies exclusively on network traces, and works by constructing, merging, and optimizing acyclic graphs based on the contents of the packets in the trace.
+In this paper, we have presented a novel method to infer message types and field semantics for binary protocols.
+Our method relies exclusively on network traces, and works by constructing and optimizing an acyclic graph based on the contents of the packets in the trace.
 We have presented a methodology to evaluate the performance of the algorithm, then performed evaluations against the known specifications of two commonly used protocols.
-Based on the results, we conclude that the approach surpasses existing similar solutions in terms of correctness, conciseness and coverage, while also providing more accurate field semantics in most of the cases.
+Based on the results, we conclude that the approach is already viable, but may be further improved in the future.